 That said, there are ways the DC budget is different from your personal budget.
-First, while the DC budget is there to meet the needs of all residents and businesses, it also is our key tool for addressing the racial, economic, and social inequities our city faces.
-In particular, DC residents of color face barriers to economic opportunity such as job discrimination, inadequate access to health care, and insufficient affordable housing-reflecting our history of racism and ongoing discrimination.
+First, while the DC budget is there to meet the needs of all residents and businesses, it also is a key tool for addressing many social inequities in our city.
+DC residents of color are not always provided the same economic opportunities as their white counterparts, and must live with job discrimination, inadequate access to health care, and a lack of affordable housing-reflecting our nation and city's history of racism and ongoing discrimination.

 Using the budget to invest in high-quality early education, support community-based mental health and addiction treatment services, and to improve housing options for returning citizens are just a few ways the DC budget can transform the District into a more equitable community where all residents share in our city's prosperity.

-Second, the DC budget differs from your personal budget because we can increase our resources by making our tax code fairer and better able to meet our needs.
+Second, the DC budget differs from your personal budget because through it, we can increase our city's resources by making our tax code fairer and better able to meet our needs.
 Eliminating ineffective tax subsidies that allow big corporations to avoid paying their fair share of taxes, for example, would give us more money for things that benefit DC residents, like affordable housing, better funded schools, and ending chronic homelessness.

 Many people consider the budget intimidating.
 Don't worry!
 This guide will give you all you need to understand DC's budget and become a powerful advocate.
+In it, we'll:

-We'll explain where DC gets its money, and where it is spent.
-We'll explain what happens when there's no more money left or when there's a surplus.
-We'll outline the process for putting the budget together every year.
-And we'll give you the tools you need to get involved in the process.
+- 1. Explain where DC gets its money, and where it is spent. - 2.
+Tell you what happens when there's no more money left or when there's a surplus. - 3.
+Outline the process for putting the budget together every year. - 4.
+Give you the tools you need to get involved in the process.

 Together, we have the power to address the challenges our city faces and put our shared values into action.
-We hope you'll use this guide to help shape this year's DC budget.
+We hope you'll use this guide to help shape this year's DC budget and use the glossary (found at the end) as a reference for defining some of the more technical terms we share.